gumadeiras/emonetlab/pages/home.md

 permalink: /
 ---

-#### We use chemical navigation as a framework to study signal processing and decision making from molecules to individuals to cell populations.
+#### We use chemical navigation as a framework to study signal processing and decision making from molecules to individuals to populations.

 <!-- #### Bacterial Chemotaxis and Fruit Fly Olfactory Navigation -->